wharton/chef-coldfusion10/README.md

 Recipes
 =======

-* `coldfusion10` - Includes the standalone, jvmconfig, and update recipes if the installer type is standalone (the default), or the j2ee recipe if installer type is ear or war
+* `coldfusion10` - Includes the standalone, jvmconfig, and updates recipes if the installer type is standalone (the default), or the j2ee recipe if installer type is ear or war
 * `coldfusion10::apache` - Configures ColdFusion to run behind the Apache httpd web server
-* `coldfusion10::configure` - Sets ColdFusion configuration settings via the config LWRP
+* `coldfusion10::configure` - Sets ColdFusion configuration settings via the config LWRP (cfusion instance only)
-* `coldfusion10::install` - Runs the ColdFusion installer"
+* `coldfusion10::install` - Runs the ColdFusion installer
 * `coldfusion10::j2ee` - Includes the install recipe and explodes the ear if installer type is ear
-* `coldfusion10::jvmconfig` - Sets necessary JVM configuration"
+* `coldfusion10::jvmconfig` - Sets necessary JVM configuration (cfusion instance only)
 * `coldfusion10::standalone` - Installs ColdFusion 10 in standalone mode
-* `coldfusion10::tomcat` - Enables SSL and changes webroot for built in Tomcat webserver
+* `coldfusion10::tomcat` - Enables SSL and changes webroot for built in Tomcat webserver (cfusion instance only)
 * `coldfusion10::trustedcerts` - Imports certificates from a data bag into the JVM truststore
-* `coldfusion10::updates` - Applies ColdFusion updates
+* `coldfusion10::updates` - Applies ColdFusion updates to all local instances

 Requirements
 ============